-Not only was Gillian the 2023 Dehayes Honors Excellence Award winner, she also received an Excellence Award from her major in International Studies and is the recipient of multiple national fellowships.
-Gillian has quite the academic record which includes completing two Honors Projects and spending a year abroad in Taiwan as part of the Chinese Flagship Program.
-Despite her heavy academic load, she says "Completing the Honors Program at URI didn't make my four years any more difficult or timeconsuming, but rather allowed me the opportunity to delve into topics I was interested in outside of the classroom and gain a more holistic education overall."
-Read more about Gillian here: https:// web.uri.edu/honors/gillian-hodge
+Not only was Gillian the 2023 Dehayes Honors Excellence Award winner, she also received an Excellence Award from her major in International Studies.
+Gillian has quite the academic record which includes completing two honors projects and spending a year abroad in Taiwan as part of the Chinese Flag Ship Program.
+Despite her heavy academic load, she says "Completing the Honors Program at URI didn't make my four years any more difficult or time-consuming, but rather allowed me the opportunity to delve into topics I was interested in outside of the classroom and gain a more holistic education overall."
+Read more about Gillian here: https://web.uri.edu/honors/gillian-hodge